What are individual tax deductions?

 Below is a list of common individual tax deductions that you may be able to claim; some of them may be a surprise to you.
 But remember, you can only claim genuine expenses that you have a receipt or other evidence for.
 The ATO is very good at picking up on claims that don’t seem quite right and if you’re caught out you could be in for a very hefty fine.

-PLEASE NOTE: Not everyone can claim all of the following expenses as individual tax deductions as some will be subject to you meeting specific criteria and in some cases being in receipt of allowances.
-Your tax agent will be able to advise what you personally can and can’t claim in keeping with your own particular circumstances.
+PLEASE NOTE: Not everyone can claim all of these expenses as individual tax deductions.
+This is because different circumstances affect what you can and can’t claim.
+Your tax agent will be able to advise what you are entitled to.

 Individual tax deductions you may be able to claim: